cloudflare/cloudflare-docs/content/email-routing/get-started/enable-email-routing.md

 {{<Aside type="warning" header="Important">}}

-To enable Email Routing you have to add Email Routing's MX records to your DNS settings.
-To learn how you can change these MX records after enabling Email Routing, refer to [Settings](/email-routing/get-started/settings).

-Depending on how you configure your MX records after you unblock your DNS setting to make changes, Email Routing might stop working.
-Proceed with caution.
+Enabling Email Routing adds the appropriate MX records to your DNS settings in order for the service to work.
+You can [change these MX records](/email-routing/get-started/settings) at any time.
+However, depending on how you configure them, Email Routing might stop working.

 {{</Aside>}}